brian-cai/ShapeshifterHtml/README.md

 Nodes Expanded on Test Case: 13691

+## What's Next
+Thinking of new and better heuristics

+Implementing caching for heuristics

+Making comparisons smoother by not requiring iteration through the entire gamestate

+Implement a UI that allows an uploaded html + host it on the cloud

 ## Built With
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) - HTML Parser for Python
 * [CS188 Skeleton](http://ai.berkeley.edu/search.html) - Berkeley AI Pacman homework assignment skeleton